Skip to content

 Inositol is involved in the modulation of neurotransmitters, notably serotonin and dopamine, via receptors that depend on phosphatidylinositol for their signaling.
 In simple terms: without sufficient inositol, serotonin receptors receive and transmit messages poorly.
 Research has documented that myo-inositol levels in the frontal cortex of people with severe mood disorders are up to 30% lower than typical values.

-A study published in Human Psychopharmacology in 2001 showed that daily intake of myo-inositol can reduce symptoms of panic disorder and generalized anxiety with fewer side effects than some antidepressants.
+A study published in the Journal of Clinical Psychopharmacology in 2001 compared daily myo-inositol intake to fluvoxamine, an SSRI antidepressant, in people with panic disorder.
+Both treatments showed similar efficacy in reducing the frequency of panic attacks, but inositol caused fewer side effects (nausea, fatigue).
 Other work documents a positive effect on obsessive-compulsive disorders and premenstrual dysphoric syndrome.

 However, we must be honest: more recent research, notably analyses published in Alternative Santé and in international clinical literature, tempers these results.
 Inositol does not clearly distinguish itself from a placebo in all treatment protocols for anxiety, depression and bipolar disorders.
 Its effectiveness on the nervous sphere is real in some people, particularly in contexts of underlying deficiency, but it is not universal.
 If you are going through a period of significant anxiety or depression, inositol can be complementary support, but it does not replace medical or psychological care.